HealthBioscienceIDEAS/microscopy-novice/episodes/image-display.md

 What happens to pixel values when we change the display settings?
 Try changing the contrast limits or colormap in the layer controls.
-You should see that the histogram stays the same, no matter what settings you change i.e. the display settings don't affect the underlying pixel values.
+You should see that the blue bars of the histogram stay the same, no matter what settings you change i.e. the display settings don't affect the underlying pixel values.

 This is one of the reasons it's _important to use software designed for scientific analysis_ to work with your light microscopy images.
 Software like